influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withScheme(scheme)
 ```

-HTTP scheme to use for scraping.
-Defaults to `http`.
+"HTTP scheme to use for scraping.
+Defaults to `http`."

 ### fn spec.prober.withUrl